-Section 2: QUARANTINE ORDER.
-Under the authority granted by the and by Act 81 of March 14, 1912, as amended, supra, we reiterate that any person who is reasonably suspected to have been exposed to COVID-19, regardless of whether or not they show signs of infection, is hereby ordered to remain in quarantine for a period of 14 days in order to prevent or limit the transmission and spread of the virus.
+QUARANTINE ORDER.
+Under the authority granted by the Constitution of Puerto Rico, by Act 20-2017, as amended, supra, and by Act 81 of March 14, 1912, as amended, supra, we reiterate that any person who is reasonably suspected to have been exposed to COVID-19, regardless of whether or not they show signs of infection, is hereby ordered to remain in quarantine for a period of fourteen (14) days in order to prevent or limit the transmission and spread of the virus.
 The purpose of the quarantine is to keep a person who could had been exposed to the virus away from other people.
 The fact that a person is under quarantine does not necessarily mean that he or she is infected; it is a preventive measure to reduce the chance of infection.
 This means that said person must remain strictly at home and maintain physical distancing from other people.
 They must restrict their movement outside their home in order to prevent the risk of infection in the community.
+Furthermore, citizens who have been in contact with someone who has been confirmed to be infected with COVID-19 are instructed to get tested for COVID-19 with a molecular diagnostic test.
+However, they should not undergo testing until five (5) days have passed since they were in contact with an infected person, in order to avoid a false negative result.
+Failure to comply with this provision shall be considered as a violation of this Executive Order.